whitneylosinski/Eat.Sleep.Data/README.md

 - <a href = "https://github.com/whitneylosinski/Eat.Sleep.Data/blob/Baseline_Model_Testing/Baseline_Model_Testing_files/Baseline_Random_Forest_Regressor.ipynb">Random Forest Model</a>

-As a result of the preliminary random forest regression investigation, our model produced an r-squared value of 95%.
+The result of the preliminary random forest regression investigation produces an r-squared value of 95%.
 This R-squared value is suspciously high.
-However, the next step will be to obtain an accuracy score.
-Hence, the next step is to use either mean squared error or mean absolute error with the random forest regressor to determine predictive accuracy.
+We will be investigating additional metrics to use to evaluate the model and make sure everything is being run properly during the next segment.

 For more indepth discussion of the MLMs, follow this link: